jorgecedro/jorgecedro/README.md

-⁹⁹-  Hi, I’m jorge cedro.
+⁹⁹-  Hi, I’m jorge cedro

 - 👀 I’m interested in software
 - 🌱 I’m currently learning new tech
 - 💞️ I’m looking to collaborate on artificial intelligence